 2. Acid reflux

 When bile from the intestines backs up into the stomach, dogs may vomit the white, foamy bile because it is irritating their empty stomach.
 This most often happens after long periods of not eating, such as in the morning or right before dinner.
 You can try feeding your dog smaller meals more frequently to help neutralize the excess stomach acid.
-Antacids may help decrease the amount of irritation.
+Antacids may help decrease the amount of irritation and may be prescribed by your veterinarian.

 Vet treatment: If you can’t control your dog’s acid reflux with at-home treatments, your veterinarian may prescribe more potent acid-reducing medications or try to figure out the cause of the acid reflux.